oceanprotocol-archive/df-js/README.md

 # Ocean Data Farming

-This repo defines operations and eligibility criterias for Data Farming initiative by Ocean Protocol Foundation.
-This repo should be considered as single source-of-truth in case of any conflicts and confusion.
-One of the most important asset of this repo is `datafarms-list.json`.
-This list will contain details of all the datasets that are eligible for data farming rewards.
+This repo defines core operations and eligibility criterias for Ocean Data Farming (DF).
+This repo should be considered as single source-of-truth in case of any conflicts.
+One key file is `datafarms-list.json`, which lists the data pools that are eligible for DF rewards.

 ---